October 1st, 2014

 Listening to your customer base is one thing.
 Implementing customer-pleasing changes into a brand-new credit card product could be a game changer.

 Barclaycard is on a roll with its reward-centered cards.
 Hot on the heels of the NFL Extra Points Credit Card launch, it has a brand-new product—this time for the travel-hungry.
 Got wanderlust?
 Then read on!

 It’s time for a newsletter for the ladies.
 In fact, how about three?
 That’s right, personal finance tool and educational website LearnVest has not one, but THREE different newsletters.
 I’ve been a long-time subscriber to LearnVest, so I decided it was time to talk up their content here on the Credit Karma Blog.

 November 13th, 2012

 Picture this: You’re starting a new business, say a hat shop.
 You need a small business loan to get the Hat Shack up and running, but each bank you visit has tightened its purse strings.
 Loans are difficult to come by, and they have high credit score requirements.
 Where do you go so you can get your shop ready to go before hat season?
 Enter Borro, an online pawnbroker that extends secured personal loans backed by valuable assets.

 Next up in the newsletter review series is MoneyNing.
 Founded in 2007, David Ning runs this popular personal finance website.
 MoneyNing’s goal is to help its readers become debt-free, show them how to build wealth, and let them discover how financial choices have a direct impact on life.

 October 17th, 2012

 Prepaid debit cards have gotten a bad rap.
 (Remember the Suze Orman card?
 Or the Kardashian card?)
-American Express and Walmart are trying to turn that around with Bluebird, which lets consumers take control of their finances.
+American Express (a Credit Karma advertiser) and Walmart are trying to turn that around with Bluebird, which lets consumers take control of their finances.